A voice reminder for dementia

 See if it fits before committing to anything.

-The caregiver app is open today.
-Create an account, set up the voice, listen to a sample, add a few reminders.
-It's the easiest way to see whether RemindMeVoice is right for your family — without paying anything.
+The caregiver app is free to use.
+Create an account, set up the voice, listen to a sample, and add a few reminders — the easiest way to see whether RemindMeVoice is right for your family before buying anything.

-If you decide it fits, you can reserve a button from inside the app.
-We'll email you when the first batch is ready to ship.
+If you decide it fits, you can buy a button from inside the app — it's posted to your door, ready to set up.

 No card needed · No commitment · Delete your account any time